limikael/ideas/IotScale.md

 Accompanied by a Wordpress plugin so data can be collected.
 This is also a generic thing.

 Using the scale and wordpress plugin (generic) we can build a website to manage bee hives (specific).

+## Details

+The thing should probably not look like a bathroom scale.
+Think instead of a little box containing battery and electronics.
+From the box there is a cable with a preassure sensor on it.
+Maybe several cables with several preassure sensors, so one sensor can be placed in each corner.
+The exact number of preassure sensors that will hit the sweetspot between price/usability is not known, however.
+This needs to be investigated and determined experimentally.